dp-betalock/DJITelloDrone-YOLOv8/README.md

 # TelloCV
-"This project allows you to merge YOLOv8 with a DJI Tello Drone for real-time object detection streaming on your computer!
+"This project allows you to use YOLOv8 with a DJI Tello Drone for real-time object detection streaming on your computer!
 You can control the drone with the Tello app and also save the detection results as a video."

 ### Notes
 - The TelloCV_GitHubScript.py script features comments/annotations to help in understanding what happens at each line of code.